lmcl-umd/websiteWork/content/authors/sforza/_index.md

 #   link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: "hshine@terpmail.umd.edu"
+email: ""

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
 - Research Assistants
 ---
-Hanna-Sophia Shine is a senior at the University of Maryland.
-She is getting her B.S. in Psychology and minoring in Classical Mythology.
-Hanna-Sophia is currently being mentored by Dr. Slevc for her honors thesis which explores the influence of accent prestige on the frequency of lexical and syntactic alignment in conversations between a foreign-accented English speaker and a native English speaker.
+Chiara Sforza is a sophomore who is a double major in Psychology and Anthropology, and is also part of the Honor Global Communities program.
+As a career she is interested in Clinical Psychology and wants to pursue a PhD.